2017 Wine Bloggers Conference Agenda

 1:30 – 2:30 PM Breakout Sessions: Choose one of three breakout sessions to attend.

 - Lights, Camera, Action!
 With video being the main way we consume content, bloggers need to reach consumers beyond just wine notes and reviews.
 In this session we’ll discuss how to create videos to capture and experience wine beyond the glass.
-Our panelists include Tanisha Townsend from Girl Meets Glass, Jenn Nelson from Wine Antics, and Sarita Cheaves from Vine Me Up.
+Our panelists include Tanisha Townsend from Girl Meets Glass, Jenn Nelson from Wine Antics, Sarita Cheaves from Vine Me Up, and Maia Parrish from Tales of a Wine Mistress.

 - Eight Pillars of Digital Marketing: Learn the Eight Pillars of Digital Marketing, from website to SEO, content creation to social media, video marketing, influencer marketing, online advertising, and one more – perhaps still the most effective way of marketing.
 Our presenter is Robyn Scott, head of marketing for Zephyr Conferences.